 Notes

-*The Bob’s Red Mill Egg Replacer works perfectly here at binding this crust.
-You make it 1 tablespoon Egg replacer powder and 2 tablespoons water according to the directions on the package.
+• The Bob’s Red Mill Egg Replacer works perfectly to bind this crust.
+Make it with 1 tablespoon Egg replacer powder and 2 tablespoons water according to the directions on the package.

-If you don’t have you can swap this for a flax egg instead a flax egg is 1 tablespoon flax meal, 3 tablespoons water, mixed and set up in the fridge for 15 minutes. if using this, lower the additional 2 tablespoons of water to 1 tablespoon to balance it out.
+• If you don’t have an egg replacer, swap this for a flax egg instead.
+A flax egg is 1 tablespoon flax meal, 3 tablespoons water, mixed and set up in the fridge for 15 minutes.
+When you’re using a flax egg, lower the additional 2 tablespoons of water to 1 tablespoon to balance it out.
 I have tested both and the egg replacer comes out on top each time.

-The calories is for the pizza crust alone since it is likely we may use different vegan cheeses and toppings.
-When I added up the vegan cheese I used, the tomato sauce
+• The calories are for the pizza crust alone since we may likely use different vegan cheeses and toppings.

 Calories: 128kcal, Carbohydrates: 7.1g, Protein: 3.7g, Fat: 10.5g, Sodium: 178.4mg, Fiber: 2.1g, Sugar: 0.6g